France World Cup Betting Odds

 Kylian Mbappé – The Golden Boot Benchmark

 Mbappé remains the focal point of Les Bleus’ attack and arrives as a primary market favourite for the tournament Golden Boot.
-Having scored a brace in France's opening 3-1 group-stage victory against Senegal, the captain has officially eclipsed Olivier Giroud as his nation's all-time top scorer with 58 goals.
+Having scored a brace in France's opening 3-1 group-stage victory against Senegal and is now joint-top of the goalscoring with 8, the captain has officially eclipsed Olivier Giroud as his nation's all-time top scorer with 64 goals.
 For individual match markets, backing Mbappé to score or assist offers excellent baseline value for bet builders given his continuous threat on the counter and clinical open-play efficiency.

 Michael Olise – The New Wave of Creativity